ncatlab/nlab-content/pages/981.md

 [[Zoran Skoda]]: Look, one can translate a phrase, but not just a stack of nouns.
 Stack of nouns either stays stack of nouns (what is very awkward nowdays, with young people using lots of stacks of nouns literally from English semi-translated to languages which do not do massive bahuvrihi compounds) or need to be expanded/described.
 But how to expand cycle category then to category of cycles.
 Hence I have no problem to translate cycle category to Croatian, but then it will coincide in Croatian with category of cycles.
 Or I can make unnatural compounds with hyphen ciklus-kategorija, what sounds like water-fruit for juicy fruit or for fruit with juice.
 What do you, mathematics-man think of this word-compound tongue-thing ?
 And beware that the cost (unusualness) in many languages of such compounds is orders of magnitude more unusual than in English.
 Or give me another descriptive expansion (if category of cycles already used/not accepted!).

 By the way, I hear around certain students of Kan talking "the category of simplices" for $\Delta$.
-I see no problem with the fact that there are more general "categories of simplices" in specialistic usage (non-specialists use them very little and specialists will anyway say simplices where...$\Delta$ is used by everybody, not only homotopy theorists or simplicial experts, the latetr comma category is a rather specialists' thing).
+I see no problem with the fact that there are more general "categories of simplices" in specialistic usage (non-specialists use them very little and specialists will anyway say simplices where...$\Delta$ is used by everybody, not only homotopy theorists or simplicial experts, the latter comma category is a rather specialists' thing).

+[[Mike Shulman|Mike]]: You appear to be trying to ridicule me for exactly I was saying one _shouldn't_ do.
+Of course, when you translate "cycle category" to Croatian it will come out the same as "category of cycles."
+When written in language X, mathematics should be written in language X, not simply obtained from language Y by replacing things word-for-word; this is just as true when X=English and Y=Croatian as when X=Croatian and Y=English.
+In particular, a noun together with some noun adjuncts _is_ a phrase in English, not just a "stack of nouns," and should be translated to result in a grammatical phrase in whatever other language one is translating to.
+Don't blame me because _some_ people translate things from English incorrectly.

+I don't have a problem with people saying "category of simplices" for $\Delta$, but I prefer to say "simplex category" myself as it is slightly more precise.
 =--

 Blog [discussion](http://golem.ph.utexas.edu/category/2007/06/the_curious_incident_of_the_do.html)